The Masa Map

 Welcome to our culinary atlas of the growing movement of folks embracing masa, the nixtamalized corn dough that is the foundation of hundreds of dishes — with thousands of variations — across Mexico, Latin America, and the world.

-Our work sourcing and distributing Heirloom Corn has brought us into contact with hundreds of chefs, cooks, restaurateurs, culinary journey seekers who are invested in high quality masa, whether it comes in the shape of tortillas and tacos, or tamales, arepas, pupusas, sopes, huaraches or even corn-kissed craft beer.
-With masa purveyors popping up all over the United States and the world, we couldn’t help but put together this directory to help guide you to local spots of interest or even help shape a travel itinerary when you’re looking to get your masa fix while on the road.
-This map is composed of noteworthy restaurants, taquerias, tortillerias, molinos, and other culinary establishments open to the public that are dedicated to either the traditional method of masa making ( that is, the kernel-to-masa process of nixtamalizing corn) or show a commitment to heirloom corn.
-If you’re looking for some of the best Mexican restaurants in America, chances are you’ll find them here.
+Our work sourcing and distributing Heirloom Corn has brought us into contact with hundreds of chefs, cooks, restaurateurs, culinary journey seekers who are invested in high quality masa, whether it comes in the shape of tortillas and tacos, or tamales, arepas, pupusas, or even corn-kissed craft beer.
+This directory is composed of noteworthy restaurants, taquerias, tortillerias, molinos, and other culinary establishments that are dedicated to either the traditional method of masa making (that is, the kernel-to-masa process of nixtamalizing corn) or show a commitment to heirloom corn.
+If you’re looking for some of the best Mexican restaurants (and bakeries, dive bars, taco trucks, cafes, farmers market vendors, and pop-ups) in America, chances are you’ll find them here.

 Check out our latest videos

 Masienda Presents: Helen & Dayanara Villafranca of Suerte

 At Suerte, a Mexican-inspired restaurant in Austin, Texas, it’s sisters Helen and Dayanara Villafranca from the island of Roatán, Honduras, who are responsible for the daily production of several hundred freshly made tortillas.